 Many Safari users have experienced that Safari cannot connect to server problems.
-It doesn't matter what model you have; the Safari server stopped responding iPhone error is not model-dependent.
+It doesn't matter what model you have; the Safari server stopped responding to iPhone errors and is not model-dependent.
 The issue can keep any iPhone model from accessing the internet, ranging from the oldest to the latest one.
 While there are some other reasons why the server may refuse to open the page or screen, one of the more common reasons for the server to stop responding is simply the lack of connectivity to the internet.
 We will show you how to fix the Safari error message on your iPhone when Safari cannot connect to the server.
 This article includes the top 8 methods that will ultimately help you fix Safari can't connect to your server issue.
 Let's first look at why Safari keeps saying it cannot find the server.

-What May Cause the Safari Cannot Connect to Server Issue?
+Why Safari Cannot Connect to Server?

 The following are some of the probable causes of why Safari cannot connect to the server issue.

 - Poor Wi-Fi network connection to iPhone or weak signal from iPhone's cellular data